 Stock Your Kitchen Like A Paleo Boss

 Step one is easy: start by tossing the crap from your kitchen.
 Next, go grocery shopping.
-If you need advice about what to buy, download these free PDFs and read my post about how to stock your fridge, freezer, and pantry.
+If you need advice about what to buy, read my post about how to stock your fridge, freezer, and pantry.
 (But don’t stock any treats during your Whole30!)

 What?
 You need guidance on buying kitchen tools, too?
 Check out Episode 10 of the Nom Nom Paleo podcast, Essential Cooking Tools.
 (Psst!
 If you’ve got room in your budget for one more tool, I’d invest in an Instant Pot.
 An electric pressure cooker is life-changing and joy-sparking.)